Lancing, West Sussex: Cricket

 Two clubs play, Lancing Lads Official and Lancing Manor Cricket Club who play at the ground near the junction of the A27 and Manor Road.

 People

 The writer Ted Walker was born in Lancing in 1934 and grew up at 186, Brighton Road, by the Widewater.
 His autobiographical work, The High Path takes its name from the footpath that ran between Brighton road and the Widewater, and which was formerly a public right of way.

 As a child, heavyweight boxer Sir Henry Cooper was evacuated from London to Lancing, along with identical twin brother George.

-Many well-known figures attended Lancing College, including novelists Tom Sharpe and Evelyn Waugh, lyricist Tim Rice, singer Peter Pears and comedian Adam Buxton.
+Many well-known figures attended Lancing College, including novelists Tom Sharpe, Evelyn Waugh, lyricist Tim Rice, and singer Peter Pears.

+Hertha Ayrton (1854–1923), electrical engineer, mathematician, physicist, inventor and suffragette, died at New Cottage, North Lancing on 26 August 1923.